cherithanalytics/UGNT/Trees/UGNT-Verse-Trees/README.md

     P = one digit for the part of the word

-Because words in the trees may be in a different order from the order they appear in the text, the first word of a verse in the text is not necessarily the first word in a tree, and likewise, the last word of a verse in the text is not necessarily the last word in a tree.
+Because words in the trees may be in a different order from the order they appear in the text, the word number of a word, wich indicates the order it appears in the text, does not necessarily indicate the order the word appears in a tree.
 ```
 * **Unicode** - Unicode of the UGNT text (includes punctuations)
 * **Lemma** - Unicode of the UGNT lemma of the word